Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Numerical Evaluation

 \section{Numerical Evaluation}

 For empirical validation, we compare our method, \emph{particle POMDP policy optimization}~(P3O), against several popular baselines. \emph{Stochastic latent actor-critic}~\citep[SLAC,][]{lee2020stochastic} combines the QMDP approximation with the soft actor-critic~\citep[SAC,][]{haarnoja2018softa} algorithm to learn a state-action value function and a history-dependent policy. \emph{Deep variational reinforcement learning for POMDPs}~\citep[DVRL,][]{igl2018deep} avoids QMDP and learns a belief-dependent policy and value function.
 We replace its original advantage actor-critic~\citep[A2C,][]{mnih2016asynchronous} training procedure with SAC to ensure parity.
 Finally, \emph{Dual sequential Monte Carlo}~\citep[DualSMC,][]{wang2020dualsmc} employs the QMDP approximation to learn a state-action value function and a belief-dependent policy via SAC, but also includes a planning step that selects actions based on their estimated advantage.
-To isolate algorithmic differences in policy learning, we equip all four methods with the same particle-filter belief tracker, which has oracle access to the true observation models.
-Complete experimental details are given in Appendix~\ref{app:exp-details}, and implementations of all algorithms are provided in the supplementary material.
+To isolate algorithmic differences in policy learning, we equip all four methods with the same particle filter belief tracker, which has oracle access to the true observation models.
+Complete experimental details are given in Appendix~\ref{app:exp-details} and implementations of all algorithms are available at \url{https://github.com/Sahel13/particle-pomdp}.